 Benign prostatic hyperplasia (BPH) — an enlarged prostate — can occur with disruptive urinary symptoms that negatively impact your quality of life.
-At Associated Urologists of North Carolina, board-certified urologists offer personalized medical care and effective testing to diagnose an enlarged prostate at seven locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, or Wake Forest, North Carolina.
+At Associated Urologists of North Carolina, board-certified urologists offer personalized medical care and effective testing to diagnose an enlarged prostate at seven locations in Apex, Cary, Clayton, Dunn, Raleigh, or Wake Forest, North Carolina.
 The qualified team offers UroLift®, medications, and many other treatments and services to improve and protect men’s health.
 Call the nearest office to request an appointment today.

 Benign prostatic hyperplasia (BPH) refers to the enlargement of the prostate gland, which can become more prevalent as you age.